mitcdh/docker-nfs-ganesha/README.md

 # NFS Ganesha
-A user mode nfs server implemented in a container with some baked-in configuration specific to the OSiRIS project (http://www.osris.org).
-Designed for serving CephFS and RGW exports with KRB5 auth and idmap config using UMICH_LDAP backend.
+A user mode nfs server implemented in a container with configuration specific to serving CephFS exports with KRB5 auth and idmap config using UMICH_LDAP backend.
+Adapted for the OSiRIS project (http://www.osris.org) funded by NSF grant [1541335](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1541335&HistoricalAwards=false).

-Within the scope of this container's intended use many settings are set with environment variables that use defaults reasonable for the OSiRIS project but can be over-ridden as needed.
-It is not meant to be suitable for serving configurations that do not use Ceph + NFVSv4 + KRB5 + Idmap/LDAP but it could be configured to your specific environment within those constraints.
+The config is somehwat baked in to support the intended use many settings are done with environment variables that can be over-ridden as needed.
+It should be possible to use this container without Kerberos security by setting a different GANESHA_SECTYPE docker env, enable NFSv3, etc.  None of these alternate usage scenarios are tested.

-This container includes a CA cert specific to OSiRIS referenced for ldaps connections.
 Depending on how your ldap server certificate is signed you may need to modify this container to include your CA cert.
 Well-known public CA should work without modification.

 ## KRB5 config